kammitama5/kammitama5.github.io/_posts/2021-5-20-Thursday-May-20th.md

 and it's an important life skill in general in obtaining agency, regardless of what field you are in.
 - Oh, It has often been asked whether I sleep, and I promise that I do!
 But this morning I got about 1 hour, because I was about to head to sleep and then saw I had gotten a student award to attend [IEEE S&P Oakland](https://www.ieee-security.org/TC/SP2021/travel_grants.html), and I was super stoked about that, so I ended up just staying up and continuing to work on the project.
 Ha.
 A goal of mine is to publish in that conference one day!
-That would be super neat.
+That would be super neat and is not trivial; that's what I'd like to call a "fierce" conference (you have to be "fierce" to get in).

 ## Super grateful
 - I'm super grateful that my mentors are so patient with me, and it's been enjoyable thus far.
 It makes me excited to continue working with them, and to work on